jcerca/jcerca.github.io/_pages/research.md

 ### Biological systems:
 #### Galápagos lava lizards
-Collaboration starting with Juan Manuel Guayasamin (and others) - still getting off the ground - where we are exploring non-adaptive radiations.
+#### Main collaborators: Juan Manuel Guayasamin (still getting off the ground).
-Main collaborators: Juan Manuel Guayasamin.

 ## Q5 - How are humans influencing the evolution of biodiversity?
 Humans have a pervasive impact on biodiversity.
 I am interested in understanding how species can evolve to cope with human activities and within the context of human environments.

 ### Biological systems:
-#### Cape verde endemic sparrows
+#### Cape verde endemic sparrows, Norwegian Reindeer
-Together with [Dr. Mark Ravinet at Nottingham](https://www.nottingham.ac.uk/research/groups/cells-organisms-and-molecular-genetics/people/mark.ravinet), we are working on the adaptation to human and wild conditions in the Cape Verde endemic sparrow species.

-#### Norwegian Reindeer
-I'm sequencing the genomes of feral, domestic and wild reindeers.
-Main collaborator: Atle Mysterud.
+#### Main Collaborator: Mark Ravinet, Atle Mysterud

 ## Q7 - How do genomes evolve?
-I work on comparative genomics of various taxa: by comparing genomes I try understand how genes, transposable elements and other genomic features are distributed throughtout the genome and how they influence the evolution of species.
+I work on 'comparative genomics' of various taxa: by comparing genomes I associate changes in genes, transposable elements and other genomic features with environmental events and lineage-traits.

 ### Past Research ###